sstoeckl/ffdownload/README.md

 ## Motivation

-Well, one often needs those datasets for further empirical work and it is a tedious effort to download the (zipped) csv, open and then manually separate the contained datasets.
+One often needs those datasets for further empirical work and it is a tedious effort to download the (zipped) csv, open and then manually separate the contained datasets.
 This package downloads them automatically, and converts them to a list of xts-objects that contain all the information from the csv-files.

 ## Contributors

-Original code from MasimovR <https://www.github.com/MasimovR/>.
+Original code from MasimovR <https://github.com/MasimovR/>.
 Was then heavily redacted by me.

 ## Installation

-You can install FFdownload from cran with
+You can install FFdownload from CRAN with

 ``` r
 install.packages("FFdownload")
 ```

-github with:
+or directly from github with:

 ``` r
 # install.packages("devtools")